SAP-archive/karydia/docs/features.md

 1. block access to host network (AWS only)
 2. block access to Meta Data Services (AWS, GCP, Azure, Alibaba Cloud)

 Note: The network policy is still quite open.
 It uses a blacklisting approach and does not block Internet access (Egress) which is necessary for the protection of malware.
-The `karydia-network-policy-level2` follows soon: It uses a whitelisting approach and blocks Egress.

 ## Karydia Admission